MiDataInt/mdi-container-builder/README.md

 bash ./initialize-container-builder.sh
 ```

-It will take many minutes for all of the server components
+It will take a while for all of the server components
 to be installed, in particular, Singularity.

 ### Secure the AMI for public distribution